Parliamentary Under-Secretary of State for Europe, Eastern Europe, International Security and Growth

-The minister of state for Europe, North America and Overseas Territories, is a ministerial position within the Government of the United Kingdom, in charge of affairs with Europe.
+The parliamentary under-secretary of state for Europe, Eastern Europe, International Security and Growth, is a ministerial position within the Government of the United Kingdom, in charge of affairs with Europe.
 The minister can also be responsible for government policy towards European security; defence and international security; the Falkland Islands; polar regions; migration; protocol; human resources; OSCE and Council of Europe; relations with Parliament; British Overseas Territories of Gibraltar and Sovereign Base Areas in Cyprus; and FCO finance, knowledge and technology.

 History

 The office currently a Minister of State at the Foreign, Commonwealth and Development Office.
 Despite being a junior ministerial role, the position has sometimes conferred the right to attend meetings of the Cabinet, which is occasionally granted to other such ministers at the Prime Minister's discretion.
 This first occurred when Denis MacShane was replaced by Douglas Alexander after the 2005 general election, although Alexander's successor ceased to have this right.
 When Chris Bryant held the office, it was not as Minister of State but as Parliamentary Under-Secretary of State for Europe and Asia.